sth/sodata/README.md

 ## Compiling

+All programs use `libexpat` to parse the input files, it has to be available.

 To compile `sqliteimport` you'll need to have libsqlite3 installed, including it's header files.

-To compile `pgimport` or `pgcopyimport` you'll need to have `libpqxx` installed, including it's header files.
+To compile `pgimport` you'll need to have `libpqxx` installed, including it's header files.

 To build all tools, simply type: